Kingsmill massacre: Background

 On 10 February 1975, the Provisional IRA and British government entered into a truce and restarted negotiations.
-The IRA agreed to halt attacks on the British security forces, and the security forces mostly ended its raids and searches.
+The IRA agreed to halt attacks on the security forces, and the security forces mostly ended its raids and searches.
 However, there were dissenters on both sides.
 Some Provisionals wanted no part of the truce, while British commanders resented being told to stop their operations against the IRA just when they claimed to have had the Provisionals on the run.
 The security forces boosted their intelligence offensive during the truce and thoroughly infiltrated the IRA.

 There was a rise in sectarian killings during the truce, which 'officially' lasted until February 1976.
-Loyalists feared they were about to be forsaken by the British government and forced into a united Ireland.
+Loyalists feared they were about to be forsaken by the government and forced into a united Ireland.
 Protestant paramilitaries, hoping to provoke the IRA into retaliation and thus end the truce, stepped up their attacks on Catholic civilians, murdering 120 in 1975.
 Some IRA units concentrated on tackling the loyalists.
 The fall-off of regular operations had caused unruliness within the IRA and some members, with or without permission from higher up, engaged in tit-for-tat killings.
 According to a police intelligence report, the Provisional IRA leadership reprimanded its South Armagh Brigade for carrying out sectarian killings.

 Between the beginning of the truce (10 February 1975) and the Kingsmill massacre, loyalist paramilitaries killed 35 Catholic civilians in County Armagh or on its borders.
 In that same period, republican paramilitaries killed 16 Protestant civilians and 17 members of the security forces in the same area.
 Many of the loyalist attacks have been linked to the Glenanne gang; an alleged secret alliance of loyalist militants, British soldiers from the Ulster Defence Regiment (UDR), and police officers from the Royal Ulster Constabulary (RUC).
 A former member of the group said they wanted to provoke a civil war, believing that when civil war erupted, they could then "crush the other side".